 Conduct a Survey and Create a Graph

 A great way to engage students is to put things into a real-life context and to make them personal.
-Surveying the class or the school community about age, birthplace, and ancestry is a perfect way to begin a math lesson or a geography investigation into the diversity of people who live in your country.
+Surveying the class or the school community about age, birthplace, and/or ancestry is a perfect way to begin a math lesson or a geography investigation into the diversity of people who live in your country.

 The Museum Walk

 Mimic a visit to a museum in your classroom.
 This lesson hook is a great way to get students to observe, gather facts, and consider questions that are a catalyst for lines of inquiry.

 Here’s how to do it:

 - display posters, data, maps, photographs, infographics, interesting props, or anything that displays the information that you want the students to absorb

 - briefly introduce the activity and pose a focus question.
 For example, as you walk around the room, consider the question ‘ What does this information tell us about water use in our country?’

 - arrange the students at different starting points

 - encourage students to partner up and talk to each other as they make observations